 Managing Consumable Mappings

-When a Wsdl contract is imported into a Consumable Web Service the service parameters are mapped to parameter positions of the Web Service subroutine to call.
-When importing the Wsdl contract of the Web Service shown as example in the Managing Provided Mappings help page this will lead to the mapping as shown in the picture below.
+In Consumable Web Services, the service parameters are mapped to parameter positions of the Web Service subroutine to call.
+Using the Web Service shown as example in the Managing Provided Mappings help page this will lead to the mapping as shown in the picture below.

-What is important to realize that Web Services based on functions (result := fun(inp1, inp2, ...) ) will import into the Consumable Web Service as subroutines ( sub(inp1, inp2, ... , result) ) where result is a parameter with a argument by reference in order to be able to output the result value.
+What is important to realize that Web Services based on functions (result := func(in_param1, in_param2, ...) ) will import into the Consumable Web Service as subroutines ( subrou(in_param1, in_param2, ... , result) ) where result is a parameter with a argument by reference in order to be able to output the result value.
 For the Provided Web Service of the example shown in the Managing Provided Mappings help page the routine to use the resulting Consumable Web Service could look like the example shown below.

 begin_routine